ibm-cloud-docs/vmwaresolutions/uml/usage_meter-add.md

 1. Under **Products**, select **vCenter/Cloud Foundation** and click **Add**.
 2. Enter the following information:
-   * **Endpoint**: The IP address or the hostname (recommended in case of IP address reassignment) of the vCenter Server virtual machine (VM).
+   * **Endpoint**: The IP address or the hostname (recommended if the IP address was reassigned) of the vCenter Server virtual machine (VM).
 The port number is 443.
    * **Username**: A vCenter Server username with administrator privileges.
    * **Password**: The user password.
    * If you have an external PSC, select the **Use External Platform Services Controller (PSC)** checkbox.
    * **PSC Endpoint**: The external PSC IP address or hostname.
 The port number is 7444.
-   * Leave the default values for all other fields.
+   * Keep default values for all the other fields.

 3. Click **Add**.
 The endpoint is displayed in the vCenter/Cloud Foundation table with a status of **Please accept certificate**.
 4. Click the status, accept the certificate, and verify that the status changes to **OK**.